typestyle/typestyle.github.io/src/docs/core.md

 ## Concept: Theming

-Since its just JavaScript you can easily use JS modules with variables to change component sytes. e.g.
+Since its just JavaScript you can easily use JS modules with variables to change component styles. e.g.

 * `styles.ts`